Top 6 solutions for AI for ticketing systems in 2026

 Start with your existing tools

 The first and biggest question is: do you want to move to a whole new help desk, or improve the one you already have?
-Switching platforms is a huge project that takes a lot of time and money.
-Tools like eesel AI are made to upgrade your current setup, letting you get value right away without the pain of a big migration.
+Switching platforms is a major undertaking.
+Tools like eesel AI are made to upgrade your current setup, while mature platforms like Freshdesk or Zendesk provide a stable foundation if you are ready for a comprehensive overhaul.

 Look at the AI's "brain"

 Ask where the AI gets its information.
-The best AI learns from your private company content your past tickets, internal docs, and help center articles.
+The best AI learns from your private company content: your past tickets, internal docs, and help center articles.
 An AI that understands your company’s unique voice and common issues will always do a better job than a generic one.
-Steer clear of any AI that feels like a "black box" where you can’t see how it works.

 Make sure you have control

 A good AI tool should be transparent.
-You need to know how it’s doing and be able to guide it.
+You need to know how it's doing and be able to guide it.
 Look for platforms that have a simulation mode to test the AI on your old tickets before you launch it.
-This lets you measure how many tickets it could potentially deflect and how accurate it is, so you can make a decision based on data, not just promises.
+This lets you measure how many tickets it could potentially deflect and how accurate it is, so you can make a decision based on data.

 Understand the real cost